Taylor-Hinote/Website-Pages/pages/about/about-me.md

 ##

-Some of my notable projects include developing a custom CMS for a local condo association, rebuilding the website for a local marble gallery called [___Fine's Gallery___](https://www.finesgallery.com), and currently working on a PHP-based framework for creating custom CMS.
+Some of my notable projects include developing a custom CMS for a local condo association, rebuilding the website for a local marble gallery called [___Fine's Gallery___](https://www.finesgallery.com).

 ##